sam-tovar/Weather34-Weatherflow/README.md

 # Weather34-Weatherflow

-# Template is a slimmed down version of the original Meteobridge version specifically for Weatherflow Hardware
+# Template is a slimmed down version of the original Meteobridge version specifically for Weatherflow Hardware and fully tested on 2019 Weatherflow hardware package with solar panel and vibration absorber mount APRIL 2019 .

 Requirements you must have